Kimbolton is 7 miles west of St Neots, and 12 miles from Huntingdon.

 - There is an active branch of the Royal British Legion www.britishlegion.org.uk/branches/kimbolton

 - There is a varied programme of activities in the Mandeville Hall from Weight Watchers to Ballet.
+Also a film night once a month.

 - For the younger people there is a Cub and Beaver Group, and Guide, Brownies and Rainbows.